victorlapin/AdvancedVehicles/README.md

 # AdvancedVehicles

-[Battletech Mod][ModTek] Introduces new vehicles with some advanced weapons on board.
+[Battletech Mod][ModTek] Introduces new vehicles and Mechs with some advanced weapons on board.
 NOT lore friendly!

 ## Details